sigp/lighthouse/book/src/advanced_database.md

 The values shown in the table are approximate, calculated using a simple heuristic: each `BeaconState` consumes around 18MB of disk space, and each block replayed takes around 5ms.
-The **Yearly Disk Usage** column shows the approx size of the freezer DB _alone_ (hot DB not included), and the **Load Historical State** time is the worst-case load time for a state in the last slot before a restore point.
+The **Yearly Disk Usage** column shows the approximate size of the freezer DB _alone_ (hot DB not included), calculated proportionally using the total freezer database disk usage.
+The **Load Historical State** time is the worst-case load time for a state in the last slot before a restore point.

+As an example, we use an SPRP of 4096 to calculate the total size of the freezer database until May 2023.
+It has been about 900 days since the genesis, the total disk usage by the freezer database is therefore: 900/365*26.8 GB = 66 GB.

 ### Defaults